-Different traditional naming choices like for instance, the baby names, may have their origin that is related to religion (Orthodox Christianity), culture, famous place, (a mountainous region of Georgia), Georgian history (from Georgian king and queen, first female ruler, or male ruler, or Georgian royalty), famous Georgian names (Patron Saint or Georgian Poet) or from another country (Eastern Europe, Persian Mythology, Greek names or Greek Mythology, or Hebrew name).
-Nonetheless, in this modern-day, other of the Georgian names were influenced by their family name and may have similar names from the modern world, like the celebrities from the country.
+Different traditional naming choices, for instance, the baby names may have their origin that is related to religion (Orthodox Christianity), culture, famous place (a mountainous region of Georgia), Georgian history (from Georgian king and queen, first female ruler, or male ruler, or Georgian royalty), famous Georgian names (Patron Saint or Georgian Poet) or from another country (Eastern Europe, Persian Mythology, Greek names or Greek Mythology, or Hebrew name).
+Nonetheless, in this modern-day, other Georgian names were influenced by their family name and may have similar names from the modern world, like the celebrities from the country.

 As you read this blog, you may realize how Georgian names were given and passed from generation to generation.
 Also, you will be noticed how Georgian gave importance to Georgian Kings, Georgian form, the Georgian version of words, and names that are highly honored and preserved until now.